stitchdata/docs/_connect-files/api/objects/form-properties/sources/saas/darksky-object.md

   - name: "units"
     type: "string"
     required: true
-    description: "The unit of measurement."
+    description: "The requested unit of measurement for weather conditions to be returned.
+Ex: `us` for Imperial Units, and `si` for International System of Units.
+The default value is `auto`, which will return the measurement system of the requested locations."
-    value: "us"
+    value: "xx"
 ---